 Shannon got her first taste of radio reporting at NET Radio, the NPR affiliate station covering most of Nebraska.
 As a student at NYU, she hosted a weekly news show called Earshot on WNYU, the college radio station.
 She finished a semester at the Salt Institute for Documentary Studies in December 2012, where she studied documentary radio and multimedia storytelling.
 She spent time working at WNYC’s Studio 360, a weekly radio show focused on creativity.

-Shannon also worked for Corner Media Group as the editor of two hyperlocal news sites focused on Brooklyn neighborhoods.
-She edited the Ditmas Park Corner and Kensington BK, but she was previously the editor of the Park Slope Stoop and South Slope News.
+Shannon worked for Corner Media Group as the editor of several hyperlocal news sites focused on Brooklyn neighborhoods.
 As editor, Shannon was in charge of maintaining all aspects of editorial content.
 She wrote and reported on news in the area, assigned and edited freelance work, and maintained the social media presence for the news sites.

-Shannon currently works for the Medical Group Management Association, a national organization based in Englewood, Colo. that provides knowledge and tools for practice administrators and executives in the evolving healthcare environment.
-As a staff writer and editor, Shannon researches, writes, and edits content for the Association’s monthly magazine, MGMA Connection, and creates content for the MGMA website.
-She also conceived and developed the MGMA podcast and continues to host and produce the podcast, as well as other multimedia content.
+Shannon worked for the Medical Group Management Association, a national organization based in Denver that provides knowledge and tools for practice administrators and executives in the evolving healthcare environment.
+As a staff writer and editor, Shannon researched, wrote, and edited content for the Association’s monthly magazine, MGMA Connection, and created content for the MGMA website.
+She also conceived and developed MGMA Small Talk, a bi-weekly podcast featuring interviews with industry experts.

 For more information, please contact Shannon directly at firstname.lastname@example.org.

 To view my UX Design portfolio visit shannongeis.design.